Elder or Dependent Adult Abuse

 - Organize your belongings so you can keep track of everything.
 Make sure others are aware that you know where everything is kept.

 - Try to be in control of attending to your personal needs.
 Keep regular appointments with your doctor, dentist, barber, or hairdresser.

 - Maintain financial control.
 Arrange to have your Social Security or pension check deposited directly to a bank account in your name.

 - Maintain legal control.
-Obtain legal advice about possible future disability, including powers-of-attorney, guardianships, or conservatorships.
+Obtain legal advice about possible future disability, including power-of-attorney, guardianship, or conservatorship.
 Be sure to keep records, accounts, and property available for examination by someone you trust, as well as by the person you or the court has designated to manage your affairs.
 Review your will periodically.
 Only give up control of your property or assets at a time when you decide you cannot manage them.